-Pope Francis’ encyclical Climate Action Kit (free in English and Spanish) produced by Interfaith Power & Light, together with Catholic Climate Covenant.
+Pope Francis’ encyclical Climate Action Kit (free in English and Spanish) produced by IPL, together with Catholic Climate Covenant.

-Interfaith Power & Light will keep you informed on all things encyclical, the Pope’s September visit, and the Paris climate negotiations (COP21).
+Interfaith Power & Light will keep you informed on all things encyclical, the Pope’s climate messages, and the post Paris climate negotiations (COP21)progress.
 Be sure to join our mailing list so you don’t miss a beat.
-Also, join your state IPL, as many events are being planned during the next six months at the local level.
+Also, join your state IPL, as there is a lot of local advocacy and events you can join in on.

 - What is a papal encyclical?